-a.
-Place machine on a smooth level surface.

-b.
-Turn engine off and remove key, remove spark plug wire(s) from spark plug(s) and secure wire(s) away from plug(s).
+- a.
+Place machine on a smooth level surface. - b.
+Turn engine off and remove key, remove spark plug wire(s) from spark plug(s) and secure wire(s) away from plug(s). - c.

-c.
 Place a piece of angle iron, pipe, or similar object under center of deck at the rear.

-d.
-Disconnect rear sector plates and allow center, rear of deck to rest on angle iron.
+- d.
+Disconnect rear sector plates and allow center, rear of deck to rest on angle iron. - e.

-e.
 Measure the distance from blade tips to floor.
 If the measurement is within 1/8" from side-to-side, the deck levelness is satisfactory.
 If the difference from side-to-side is greater than 1/8", an adjustment will have to be made.
-See Figure 4.2.
+See Figure 4.1.

+REAR TO FRONT VIEW OF DECK

-f.
-Loosen the shoulder bolt that retains the eccentric.
+- f.
+Loosen the shoulder bolt that retains the eccentric. - g.

-g.
 Turn eccentric "UP" or "DOWN" as required until blade tips are within 1/8" of the same distance from the floor.
-See Figure 4.3.

-h.
-Tighten shoulder bolt loosened in Step "f".

-i.
-Readjust rear sector plates to align with holes in support brackets.
+See Figure 4.2. - h.
+Tighten shoulder bolt loosened in Step "f". - i.
+Readjust rear sector plates to align with holes in support brackets. - j.
+Reconnect sector plates, remove angle iron, pipe, etc. and recheck side to side level.
+Adjust as needed to result in blade tips being within 1/8" of the same distance from the floor. - k.
+Proceed to check front to rear deck pitch.